TX-2/TX-2.github.io/README.md

 We're building a simulator for the TX-2 machine.
 To do this, we need documentation and, if we can discover some, example code.
-If you know of example code or documentation which is not linked from our [documentation page](documentation.md), please let us know.
+If you know of documentation which is not linked from our [documentation page](documentation.md), please [let us know](#contacting-us).

+Our most pressing need is for authentic TX-2 [software](software.md);
+without software to run the simulator will not be very useful, and without authentic software, we cannot be confident that the simulation is accurate.

 The [source code for the simulator is on github](https://github.com/TX-2/TX-2-simulator).